Socotra Caves: Natural Wonders Worth Exploring

 Rare Insects and Invertebrates

 The caves on Socotra Island are inhabited by a range of rare insects and invertebrates.
-These creatures have acquired unusual adaptations to thrive in caves' dark, wet habitats.
+These creatures have acquired unusual adaptations to thrive in caves' dark, wet habitats, such as loss of pigmentation and reduced eyesight, compensated by enhanced tactile sensors.

 Bat Colonies and Their Ecological Role